askrishna98/todo_app--react_go/README.md

 2. **Delete Task**: Users can remove tasks from their todo list.
 3. **Mark Task as Done**: Users can mark tasks as completed.
 4. **Mark Task as Undone**: Users can revert completed tasks back to their pending state.

+# Prerequisites

+- **Node.js and npm**: Make sure you have Node.js and npm installed on your machine.
+- **Go**: Install the Go programming language to run the backend server.
+- **MongoDB**: Set up a MongoDB database to store your application's data

+# Installation